rdiachenko/rate-limiting/README.md

 - Memory-optimized: [`SlidingWindowCountRateLimiter`](lib/src/main/java/com/rdiachenko/ratelimiting/SlidingWindowCountRateLimiter.java).
 - Thread safe: WIP.

-The [Sliding Window Rate Limiting](https://www.rdiachenko.com/posts/arch/rate-limiting/sliding-window-algorithm/) algorithm is initialized with two key properties: the maximum number of requests allowed per window and the window’s duration.
+The [Sliding Window Rate Limiting](https://www.rdiachenko.com/posts/arch/rate-limiting/sliding-window-algorithm/) algorithm is initialized with two key properties:
+- The maximum number of requests allowed per window.
+- The window’s duration.

 As shown in the flow diagram below, a new sliding window is created once for each new user.
 This window tracks the timestamps of the user’s requests.
 Upon the arrival of a new request, any old timestamps outside the sliding window are discarded to accommodate new ones.
 If the number of requests within the window exceeds the set limit, the incoming request is either rejected or delayed.
 Otherwise, it is added to the window and processed successfully.

 ![Flow Diagram for Sliding Window Algorithm](docs/sliding-window-algorithm-flow-diagram.png "Flow Diagram for Sliding Window Algorithm")